 The SUYI is staffed by the University’s Center for Community Engagement, the main entry point for students, faculty, and staff for all forms of community engagement, including direct service, community-based research, social entrepreneurship, and advocacy.

 To be eligible, students must be currently enrolled at Seattle University as an undergraduate student in any class level and have completed and submitted an original research project for an SU credit course during summer 2018, fall 2018, winter 2019, or spring 2019.
 Spring 2019 work will be considered but the project must be completed by time of submission.

 Complete applications must be submitted by Monday, June 3rd, 2019.
 Full details can be found at the Undergraduate Research Award site: https://scholarworks.seattleu.edu/ura as well as information about our 2018 Award winners.

 Undergraduate research is a key "high-impact" educational practice and is a growing part of undergraduate education programs at colleges and universities nationwide.
-We look forward to this opportunity to recognize, encourage and celebrate undergraduate student scholarship at SU, and are equally delighted to join the efforts of other initiatives on campus like SUURJ in the Office of Fellowships and Student Research, which is also a sponsor for this award.
+We look forward to this opportunity to recognize, encourage and celebrate undergraduate student scholarship at SU, and equally delighted to join the efforts of other initiatives on campus like SUURA and SUURJ in the Office of Fellowships and Student Research who is also a sponsor for this award.